isamai001/isamai001/README.md

 A digital marketplace for buying and selling virtual products.
 Features include shopping cart, product pages, and simulated payments.
 Built with HTML, CSS, JavaScript, and PHP.

+Silo Modern Furniture

+A modern furniture website with seamless and superb interactivity , responsiveness and user friendly

     Education

 Bachelor of Science in Computer Science
 MULTIMEDIA UNIVERSITY OF KENYA
 Focus areas: Software development,software engineering, computer science,information technology, system architecture, data structures, and AI.

+POWERLEARN ACADEMY
+An online base institution that focuses on software development and database management tutoring including mySql

            Contact

 Email: isayamaindi001@gmail.com
 GitHub: https://github.com/isamai001

-Phone/Whatsapp : 0707709042
-           Goals for 2025
+    Goals & Current Focus

-- Build and launch a mobile version of JuaKaliHub
+Build and launch a mobile version of JuaKaliHub to improve accessibility and usability for mobile users.

-- Complete backend development using Spring Boot for existing platforms
+Complete backend development using Spring Boot and REST APIs for existing full-stack platforms.

-- Contribute to open-source projects and developer communities
+Actively contribute to open-source projects and engage with developer communities to foster growth and collaboration.

-- Share tech knowledge with young developers across Africa
+Share technical knowledge through documentation, tutorials, and mentorship, particularly aimed at young developers across Africa.

+Develop and publish free educational resources, including blog articles and code walkthroughs focused on web development, Java, and practical software engineering.

+Research and build solutions in Education Technology and Financial Technology, tailored to local contexts and user needs.

+Enhance expertise in software architecture, cloud deployment, and CI/CD pipelines to deliver production-ready applications.

+Learn and apply AI and Machine Learning techniques for use in smart, adaptive systems.

+Explore cross-platform mobile development using tools like Flutter or React Native to speed up delivery and unify the user experience.

+Collaborate with other developers and digital entrepreneurs to create impactful, scalable tech solutions.

              Quote